n4n0lix/owner-pointer/README.md

 *How can I have multiple `owner<>` in a vector with different pointer types?*
 - Use `owner_t` or `weak_t`, for example `vector<owner_t>` or `vector<weak_t>`.

+## todo features

+- provide custom deleter
+- implicit conversion from unique_ptr
+- non_owner<> class, that does nothing except flagging that the pointer is not owned